YongzeYang/ImageColorQuantizationAPI/readme.md

 This project is part of a group assignment for CityU CS5296 Cloud Computing:Theo & Prac.

 We provide PySpark-based image quantization with support for using different algorithms (e.g., kMeans) with different parameters (e.g., number of colors k, maximum number of iterations maxIter, etc.).
 This project references the previous project (https://github.com/YongzeYang/Parallel-Color-Quantization).
 However, we rewrote all the code and refactored all the logic (the previous project had only simple Java and Scala scripts).
+Previous project have only contributed inspiration.
 We provided a complete webserver implementation that supports users to access our service by initiating HTTP requests through a browser or an interface management tool (e.g. Postman).

 The project consists of both front-end and back-end components, and this repository contains the complete back-end Django code.
 To run it, make sure you have the Python Django environment and Spark environment installed on your device.